Peoples' Republic of California Found a Way to Ban Handguns

 Peoples’ Republic of California Supreme Court Upholds Gun Law Ordering the Impossible

 California adopted a dual microstamping requirement for semi-automatic handguns as part of a 2007 package of anti-gun legislation.
 It was delayed until 2013 until the technology could be developed to make it happen.
-However, Attorney General Kamala Harris announced the technology was ready, but it’s not.
+However, former Attorney General Kamala Harris, now a senator, announced the technology was ready, but it’s not.
 It’s not possible and might never be possible.

 No new handgun models have been added to the California handgun roster since that time, Ammoland reports.